ItsSim/fsolauncher-next/README.md

 # fsolauncher-next
 A 2020 launcher made with Electron.
-Made to eventually replace the [current fsolauncher](https://github.com/ItsSim/fsolauncher) which is being used in open beta on Windows and macOS.
+Made to eventually replace the current [launcher](https://github.com/ItsSim/fsolauncher) which is being used in open beta on Windows and macOS.

 ## Goals
 * A more intuitive, less clicky launcher.